nidkil/vuetify-with-storybook/README.md

     $ npm run lint
     ```

-- Test:
+- Test if the initial project is working correctly:

     ```
     $ npm run serve
     ```

-- Add Storybook:
+- Add Storybook using Vue CLI 3 plugin vue-cli-plugin-vuetify.
+The plugin is installed automatically by Vue CLI 3 when executing the following command:

     ```
     $ vue add storybook